justinhoward/recite/README.md

 });
 ```

 We called the `send()` method on the request object.
-This submits the request to our driver and returns a promise.
+This submits the request to our driver (we'll learn about those later) and returns a promise.
 Promises have a `then` method that gets called when our response comes back from the driver.
 The promise is resolved with a response object.
 Here we're simply logging the contents of that response to the console.

 ## Creating Requests